ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 {% block novertex %}
 !!! warning "On Demand Vertex support not currently available for ARIA-S1-GUNW products"

-    On-demand ARIA S1 GUNW generation via Vertex is not currently available, but we plan to make this available in the future.
-We expect to have this available in the second half of 2025.
+    On-demand ARIA S1 GUNW generation via Vertex is not currently available, but we plan to make this feature available in the second half of 2025.
 {% endblock %}

 {% block framingtip %}
 !!! tip "Be aware of the frame interface when requesting ARIA-S1-GUNW products"

-    To address the "jittering" of Sentinel-1 SLCs granules, ARIA-S1-GUNW products take an extra frame parameter that standardizes the footprint of ARIA-S1-GUNW products.
+    To address the "jittering" of Sentinel-1 SLCs granules, ARIA-S1-GUNW products take an extra frame-id parameter that standardizes the footprint of ARIA-S1-GUNW products.
 See the [ARIA Frame IDs](#aria-frame-ids "Jump to ARIA Frame IDs section of this document") for more information on submitting ARIA-S1-GUNW jobs
 {% endblock %}